Here are the juiciest parts of Katie Couric’s new tell-all book

 She writes about having disordered eating during her teenage and early adult years, something she links to her mother’s unhealthy relationship with food.
 “Starve, cheat, binge, purge — the cycle would take years to break,” she writes.

 Her attempt at radical transparency extends to her own family.
-She writes that “much of [her] family tree was blighted with racists,” including her Mississippi-born grandmother.
-She expresses remorse at the language and framing she used when interviewing Reginald Denny, a White truck driver who was attacked by a group of Black men during the Los Angeles riots in 1992, as well as the way the media covered the police beating of Rodney King that helped provoke the unrest.
+She writes that much of her family “was blighted with racists,” including her Mississippi-born grandmother.
+She expresses remorse at the language and framing she used when interviewing Reginald Denny, a White truck driver who was attacked by a group of Black men during the Los Angeles riots in 1992, as well as the way the media covered the police beating of Rodney King that led to the unrest.
 “No one, myself included, was able to interrogate what any of this was actually about on a societal level,” she writes.

-While taking out the family dirty laundry, she dishes on a live-in nanny who developed the “weird” habit of hugging her good night and eventually, as Couric saw it, “managed to grow deep, twisted roots into [her] family and [her] psyche” to the point of attempting to sabotage her marriage.
+While taking out the family dirty laundry, she dishes on a live-in nanny who developed the “weird” habit of hugging her good night and eventually, as Couric saw it, “managed to grow deep, twisted roots into our family and my psyche” to the point of attempting to sabotage her marriage.
 (Tracked down by the Daily Mail, the nanny described Couric as a slob who couldn’t function without her.)

-Another stress point at home: Her growing fame during her first marriage, to the late Jay Monahan in the 1990s.
-She writes that her star turn on the “Today” show “took up residence in our marriage like an overbearing houseguest … The bigger I got — the more I was photographed and splashed across magazine covers and gossiped about — the smaller he felt.”
+Another stress point at home was her growing fame during her first marriage, to Jay Monahan, in the 1990s.
+She writes that her star turn on the “Today” show “took up residence in our marriage like an overbearing houseguest. … The bigger I got — the more I was photographed and splashed across magazine covers and gossiped about — the smaller he felt.”
 Monahan’s parents learned about his death from cancer in 1998 after being contacted by tabloid reporters.
 “I cannot put into words how that sickened me,” Couric writes.

 Perhaps the most anticipated part of her book deals with her personal vantage on the toxic culture of broadcast news that would eventually spawn so many #MeToo scandals.
-She experienced sexism and inappropriate comments from male colleagues and managers throughout her career: A CNN executive, she wrote, said at a staff meeting in 1983 that Couric was successful “because of her determination, hard work, intelligence and breast size.”
+She writes that she experienced sexism and inappropriate comments from male colleagues and managers throughout her career: A CNN executive, she wrote, said at a staff meeting in 1983 that Couric was successful “because of her determination, hard work, intelligence and breast size.”
 And CNN host Larry King made a “lunge” for her on a date in her late 20s.
 “The tongue.
 The hands,” she writes.
 “The whole scene was such a cliche, I began to laugh and gently pushed him away.”
-Couric told King she was looking for someone closer to her own age; he replied, “No problem.
+Couric writes that she told King she was looking for someone closer to her own age — he replied: “No problem.
 But when I like, I really like.”
 Couric “wasn’t sure if that was a compliment or a warning,” she writes.
 (They parted on good terms: “Every time we ran into each other in the years that followed, it gave us a big laugh.”)

-Then there was Lauer, a colleague that Couric writes “exuded decency and kindness, on and off camera.” — (and was “less of a chauvinist” than his predecessor Bryant Gumbel, she notes more archly.)
+Then there was Lauer, a colleague that Couric writes “exuded decency and kindness, on and off camera” (and was “less of a chauvinist” than his predecessor Bryant Gumbel, she writes more archly).

 Yet rumors about Lauer’s behavior percolated in the newsroom.
-In one, Lauer allegedly sent inappropriate messages to the wrong producer, “[asking] her to wear that skirt that came off so easily or something to that effect,” Couric writes.
-But she concedes that she and her colleagues were all-too inclined to look the other way.
+In one, Lauer allegedly sent inappropriate messages to the wrong producer, asking her “to wear that skirt that came off so easily or something to that effect,” Couric writes.
+But she concedes that she and her colleagues were all too inclined to look the other way.
 “The general attitude at the time was it’s none of your business,” Couric writes.
 “A don’t-ask-don’t-tell culture where anything goes, and everything did.
 Assuming Matt was having a consensual fling, I didn’t even consider talking to the young employee about it and embarrassing her.”
 (She later learned of a “secret office called ‘The Bunker’” that was allegedly used by an unidentified male anchor for sexual encounters.)

 When reporters asked Couric in the fall of 2017 about Lauer’s conduct with women, “I took their calls and told them the truth — that it had been widely assumed Matt had a lot of problems in his marriage,” she writes.
 “I knew he was a player, but I didn’t know his extracurriculars were happening inside 30 Rock.”